isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Preparing for FEM.md

 <li>
 <p>As it may be the first time some of the members of the group are meeting
-with each other, a name tag will be helpful for participants to identify each other in the meeting by name / role in student’s life</p>
+with each other, a name tag will be helpful for participants to identify each other in the meeting by name/role in student’s life</p>
 </li>
 </ul>
 <p></p>